expo/expo/docs/pages/tutorial/layout.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 In this chapter, you will create the first screen of your app.

-This layout will display an image and two buttons.
-The image is later used as a background image to put an emoji sticker on it.
-We will provide a default image as a placeholder in case you do not want to pick a new image.

-Both buttons have different functionalities.
-The first button will allow picking an image from the device's media library.
-The second button will allow using the placeholder image as the background image.

-You will build the following layout as the first screen of your app:

 <ImageSpotlight alt="Initial layout." src="/static/images/tutorial/initial-layout.jpg" style={{ maxWidth: 300 }} containerStyle={{ marginBottom: 0 }} />

+The screen above displays an image and two buttons.
+The user will select an image using one of the two buttons provided.
+The first button allows the users to select an image from their device.
+The second button allows the user to use a default image.

+Once the user selects an image, they'll be able to select and add a sticker to the image.
+So, let's get started creating this screen.

 ## Step 1: Break down the layout

 Before you build this layout by writing code, let's break it down into some essential elements.
 Most of these elements directly correspond to the built-in [Core Components](https://reactnative.dev/docs/components-and-apis) from React Native.

+<ImageSpotlight alt="Break down of initial layout." src="/static/images/tutorial/breakdown-of-layout.jpg" style={{ maxWidth: 300 }} containerStyle={{ marginBottom: 0 }} />

 In the layout of the screen, there are three essential elements:

-<ImageSpotlight alt="Break down of initial layout." src="/static/images/tutorial/breakdown-of-layout.jpg" style={{ maxWidth: 300 }} containerStyle={{ marginBottom: 0 }} />

-On breaking down the initial layout, you get:

-- The screen background uses a specific background color
+- The screen has a specific background color
 - There is a large image displayed at the center of the screen
 - There are two buttons in the bottom half of the screen

-One of the essential elements of the layout is composed of multiple components.
-For example, the first button encapsulated inside a yellow border contains a parent element that provides this border.
-Also, it wraps around an icon component and a text component to display the complete label inside.
+The first button is composed of multiple components.
+The parent element provides its yellow border and contains an icon component and a text component.

 <ImageSpotlight alt="Break down of the button component with row." src="/static/images/tutorial/breakdown-of-buttons.jpg" style={{ maxWidth: 480 }} containerStyle={{ marginBottom: 0 }} />

-These elements are also using custom styles.
-In React Native, the styling of the application is done using JavaScript.
-All the Core components accept a `style` prop that accepts a JavaScript object as its value.
-For in-detail information, see [Styling in React Native](https://reactnative.dev/docs/styles).
+These elements use custom styles.
+In React Native, styling is done using JavaScript.
+All the React Native core components accept a `style` prop that accepts a JavaScript object as its value.
+For detailed information on styling, see [Styling in React Native](https://reactnative.dev/docs/styles).

-If you want to dive deep and understand the layout mechanism in React Native, start with React Native's [Layout with Flexbox](https://reactnative.dev/docs/flexbox).

-Once the layout breaks into small elements, it becomes easier to implement.
+Now that we've broken down the UI into smaller chunks, we're ready to start coding.

 ## Step 2: Style the background

-First, you will change the app screen's background color.
-From the layout image, you can notice that it uses a specific background color.
+First, let's change the background color.
+To match the screen in the design, you'll need to apply a specific background color.
 This value is defined in the `styles` object in **App.js**.

 Replace the default value of `#fff` with `#25292e` in the `styles.container.backgroundColor`.
 It will change the background color of the screen.